Sage Orange · Chronicles of Sage Orange · 2026

 04The honest ledger

-The strongest material is the instrumented kind: listen, diagnose, design the fix, and say which parts are built and which are designed.
+I listen to what comes out, name what breaks, design the fix, and say which parts are built and which are only drawn up.

 The finding

-Across chambers the engine holds emotional continuity beautifully, and drops factual state inside long arcs: a location jump without travel, a name slip, a repeated beat.
-Four symptoms, one root cause: single-step lookback.
+Across chambers the engine holds emotional continuity and drops factual state inside long arcs.
+A location jump with no travel.
+A name slip.
+A beat that repeats.
+Four symptoms, one cause.
+The engine only looks back one step.

 The fix

-Designed and queued: a whole-arc state the engine consults before every act, plus deliberate backward reaches so a detail planted in act one pays off in act four.
-A story that progresses and rhymes rather than merely accumulates.
+Designed and queued.
+A whole-arc state the engine consults before every act, plus backward reaches so a detail planted in act one pays off in act four.
+The point is a story that rhymes with itself as it moves.

 The medium